HydroModPy/HydroModPy/docs/source/install.rst

 	spyder

-Find and open notebook or script
+Find, open and run notebook or script